ruby-hyperloop/todo-tutorial/story.md

 Even if you are an experienced Rails developer there are some advantages to doing your first experiments on Cloud 9:

-+You will get a consistent setup, which will avoid any possible configuration problems between linux/mac/windows OS versions, etc.
++ You will get a consistent setup, which will avoid any possible configuration problems between linux/mac/windows OS versions, etc.
-+Cloud9 supports co-development, so if you hit a snag it makes it even easier to get help from others.
++ Cloud9 supports co-development, so if you hit a snag it makes it even easier to get help from others.
-+Your development server can be accessed by others through your unique cloud9 url so you can immediately show people on other machines the Hyperloop multi-client synchronization.
++ Your development server can be accessed by others through your unique cloud9 url so you can immediately show people on other machines the Hyperloop multi-client synchronization.

 Once you are comfortable with Hyperloop, transitioning your app back to your normal development environment is as easy as doing a git pull of your saved repo.